particle-iot/docs/src/content/reference/cli.md

 ## particle publish

-  Publishes events to the cloud as if they came from the Particle Core/Photon via Spark.publish (deprecated) or Particle.publish.
+  Publishes events to the cloud via API, similar to running Spark.publish() (deprecated) or Particle.publish() on a Particle Device.

 ```sh
 $ particle publish eventName data